 10. Don’t Make Assumptions

 Whatever you do, don’t assume that what you’re proofing is factually accurate.
 One of the most time-consuming aspects of proofreading is checking people’s names, place names, page numbers, dates, phone numbers, websites… the list could go on.
 Google is your best friend here.

 11. Go Somewhere Quiet

 Easily distracted?
 Go to a quiet room or buy noise-cancelling headphones so you can really focus.
 On the flip side of that, you might be someone who hates silence so having the radio on is preferable.

 We all have words that trip us up.
 ‘Occasionally’ always used to get me.
 And I very rarely read ‘beautiful’ without having Jim Carrey’s b-e-a-utiful in my ear – thanks Bruce Almighty.
 If there are words that you regularly get stuck on, why not put a Post-it note on or near your computer screen to remind you of the correct spelling?

 Still need help?
-There are lots of plug-ins and apps that can help.
+There are lots of plug-ins and apps that can help with proofreading.
 Grammarly is a great one that goes above and beyond spelling and grammar.
 Its AI-powered suggestions appear wherever you write, coaching over 30 million people and 50,000 teams every day to improve the correctness, clarity, engagement, and delivery of their writing.
 You can also use its Free Grammar Checker.